spacetelescope/jwst/docs/jwst/photom/main.rst

 MIRI MRS data have a time-variable photometric response that is significant at long wavelengths.
 A correction has been derived from observations of calibration standard stars.
-The form of the correction uses an exponential function that asymptotically approaches a constant value in each wavelength band.
+The form of the correction uses a power law function that asymptotically approaches a constant value in each wavelength band.
 A plot of the count rate loss in each MRS band, as a function of time, is shown in Figure 1.